mohamedyd/awesome_resources/README.md

 * [Full Stack Deep Learning](https://fall2019.fullstackdeeplearning.com/): This course helps you bridge the gap from training machine learning models to deploying AI systems in the real world.
 An updated version of the course can be found (here)[https://fullstackdeeplearning.com/course/2022/].

+* [Machine Learning Model Deployment by Srivatsan Srinivasan](https://www.youtube.com/playlist?list=PL3N9eeOlCrP5PlN1jwOB3jVZE6nYTVswk): This playlist covers techniques and approaches for model deployment on to production.
+This playlist has right theory and hands on methods required to build production ready models

 * [End to End ML Lifecycle walkthrough by Srivatsan Srinivasan](https://www.youtube.com/watch?v=gc1DGuzJPDA&list=PL3N9eeOlCrP6Y73-dOA5Meso7Dv7qYiUU): The course covers ML lifecycle End-to-EndML, starting from problem identification till model deployment and model monitoring.
 It provides high level overview of different phases within ML lifecycle while Srivatsan has other video in this channel detailing out individual component.

 * [Machine Learning Engineering for Production (MLOps), Andrew Ng, Youtube](https://www.youtube.com/playlist?list=PLkDaE6sCZn6GMoA0wbpJLi3t34Gd8l0aK): Through this course, you will learn about the ML lifecycle and how to deploy ML models.